Bradley-Butcher/Conformers/README.md

 x =[
     "What is the capital of France?",
-    "Which prime-minster of the UK was the biggest twat?", ]
+    "Which prime-minster of the UK was the biggest nob?", ]

 from transformers import GPT2LMHeadModel, GPT2Tokenizer